JulianKeller/dk-method/README.md

 ```
 Note that the polynomial is normalized and the first coefficient of z^3 (which is 1) does not need to be passed in.

+Once the user is finished entering input pressing ctrl+D to run.

 ## Details

 The program will run until the root is computed with 6 digits of precision or 50 iterations, whichever comes first.